deepbodra97/ethereum-sports-betting/README.md

 # Fortunether
 A decentralized application for sports betting on the ethereum blockchain.
 This project implements **[moneyline betting](https://news.sportsinteraction.com/guide/moneyline-betting-explained)**.
 Make sure you know what it actually is to better appreciate the project.

+The demo can be found [here](https://fortunether.herokuapp.com/).
+Read the guidelines for the demo to work as expected

 ## Features

  1. Add Bet